johnnewcombe/econet-simple-server/PROTOCOL.md

 ## Files, Directories and Paths

+The filename on disk is followed by attributes such as start and execute addresses these are separated from the filename by a double underscore for example if the file BASIC had a start address of C000 and an execute address of C2B2 with an access byte of 13h then the filename on disk would be BASIC__C000_C2B2_13.

-Letters and numbers in any combination can use the following characters:
+Filenames can normally contain letters and numbers in any combination and can include the following characters:

     ! % & = - ~ ^ | \ @ { [ £ _ + ; } ] < > ? /

+However filenames using symbols can prove problematic as they can be interpreted differently by different operating systems.

+TODO: Add more information about file names and experiment with symbols across platforms.

 Lower and upper case letters are treated the same. i.e. MaThs and MATHS are the same.
+(Is this true? on PiconetSFS)

 Directories are indicated by a 'DL' in catalogue listings (D=directory, L=locked)